Ashton Court, Bristol UK

 We were also happy to include a set of powerful and evocative socio-political pieces by local sculptor (and Burner) Hugo Farmer, with an aim to question the bubble of mainstream media.

-This exhibition runs from December 2020 through May 2021.
+This exhibition runs from December 2020 through to end of 2021.
 We’ll be looking for new homes for these pieces after the exhibition ends … got a spot hungry for art?

 If you like what we’re doing, please support our mission by making a tax-deductible donation!